 Check your home insurance cover

 When taking out home insurance cover don’t get caught out.
-Ensure that you read through the terms and any exclusions.
+Ensure that you read through the terms and also understand any exclusions.
 Accidental damage cover and even storm damage are usually not included as standard.
-You’ll want to consider adding these on to your policy.
+You’ll want to consider adding these on to your policy because you never know what is around the corner.
 Often the cost is minimal but the protection you will receive could be almost priceless.

-These are just a handful of the ways to be prepared for Winter.
-Think about the older people in your life too.
-My Mum lives just a mile away and I like to help her with any problems that she might encounter.
+These are a handful of the ways to be prepared for Winter and I hope they are useful.
+Think about the older people in your life too because they may need you too.
+My Mum lives just a mile away so I help her with any problems that she might encounter.
 I always ensure that I have the number of Essex electricians on hand too.
-Plus a plumber, a locksmith and more!
+Plus a plumber, a locksmith and as a result she knows she can rely on me!
 I once had to arrange to get my Mum’s locks changed twice in the same month – whoops!